Fasermaler/coding-notes/OpenCV-Python/OpenCV - Python.md

     # Draw the box as a red rectangle
     cv2.rectangle(frame, (x, y), ((x + w), (y + h)), (0,0,255),
 ```

+### Working with Model Bounding Boxes

+When working if Neural Network models and the like, the output is usually a list of bounding boxes.
+Generally, the bounding boxes can be of 2 types of formats:

+- `[x, y, w, h]`
+- `[x1, y1, x2, y2]`

+By my own conventions, I refer to them as convention `0` and convention `1` respectively.

+To allow swapping of models within the code, it would be good to take into account the 2 possible conventions.

+Functions to draw bounding boxes for both types of conventions can be found in `draw_bounding_boxes.py`.

 ### Circle center detection using Circumcenter